 A very long time ago, soon after the first people were placed on the Earth, there were no stars in the sky at night.
-It was so dark that it was impossible to move around outside at night without tripping into things, and the Taniwha were the only creatures able to move around in the dark.
-Taniwha are the guardians of nature and they liked to eat anything lurking outside at night, spending their days asleep at the bottom of lakes and in deep rivers.
+It was so dark that it was impossible for humans to move around outside at night without tripping into things.
+Taniwha were the only creatures lurking in the dark.
+Taniwha are very powerful guardians of nature and it was said they liked to feed at night on anything that moved, spending their days asleep at the bottom of lakes and in deep rivers.

 At this time lived a great warrior named Tama Rereti.
 His whare (house) was at the south end of the great lake that we call Taupo.
-One morning, Tama Rereti awoke in his whare and felt very hungry, but when he looked in his food store he found that he had very little left to eat.
-As he stood in the door of his whare looking out over the rippling waters of the lake he decided to go fishing and catch some fish for his family too.
-It was a lovely mild spring morning with a light breeze from the south.
+One morning, Tama Rereti awoke feeling very hungry and very little was left in his food store.
+He then decided that it was about time to go fishing again.
+It was a lovely mild late spring morning with a light breeze from the south.

-Tama Rereti gathered up his fishing lines and baits and put them in his waka (canoe), and pushed off onto the lake.
+Tama Rereti gathered up his fishing lines and baits and put them in his waka (canoe), then pushed off onto the lake.
 He hoisted the sail and set off for his favourite fishing spot.
-When he arrived he lowered the sail and started fishing.
-After a while, Tama Rereti had caught some nice fish so he decided to head back to the village for a late breakfast.
+Arrived at it, he lowered the sail and started fishing.
+After a while, when Tama Rereti had caught some nice fish he decided to head back to the village for a late breakfast.

 Unfortunately the wind had dropped and he was becalmed.
-The day was mild and it was a long way back to the village so Tama Rereti decided to lie down in the bottom of the waka for a snooze.
-It was peaceful in the waka and with the gentle rocking of it and the sound of the waves lapping against the sides, Tama Rereti was soon fast asleep.
+It was a beautiful warm day and Tama Rereti decided to lie down on its waka for a snooze.
+The gentle rocking of the waka and the sound of the waves lapping against the sides put Tama Rereti soon to sleep.

-While he slept the gentle breeze returned and the canoe with Tama Rereti on board sailed quietly towards the north end of the lake.
+While he slept, the gentle breeze returned and the canoe with Tama Rereti on board sailed quietly all the way to the north end of the lake.
 Tama Rereti slept for a long time.
-When he awoke he looked over the side of the canoe and to his surprise found that he was at the far end of the lake.
+When he awoke he saw himself at the far end of the lake.
 There was no way he could make it back home across the lake before dusk.
 And after dusk the taniwha would come and eat him up.
 Tama Rereti was a brave warrior.
-He was not afraid of fighting with the taniwha but he loved his family dearly.
-All he wanted was to get back home to his wife and children, to the Ahi-kaa, the sacred fire of his family.
+He was not afraid of fighting with the taniwha but he’d rather get back home in one piece to his wife and children, to the Ahi-kaa, the sacred fire of his family.

-By now he was extremely hungry.
-Tama Rereti was a wise man, and knew that important decisions cannot be taken on an empty stomach.
-He knew he had to eat.
-So he sailed his canoe to a nearby pebble beach, threw over the anchor and paddled ashore with his fish where he lit a small cooking fire.
+By now he was very hungry.
+Tama Rereti, a wise man, knew that important decisions cannot be taken on an empty stomach.
+He had to eat.
+So he sailed his canoe to a nearby beach, threw over the anchor and paddled ashore with his fish.
+There, he lit a small cooking fire.
 He skewered his fish onto a stick and baked them over the flames.
-When they were cooked he sat on a fallen log and quietly ate the fish while he listened to the sounds of the breeze in the trees, the song of the Tui and the rippling of the little waves as they washed over the pebbles on the beach.
+When they cooked, he sat on a log eating and contemplating how to get home.
+He listened to the sounds of the breeze in the trees, the song of the Tui and the rippling of the little waves as they washed on the beach.
 It was warm and it felt very peaceful.
-As Tama Rereti was looking into the dance of the flames he noticed that all the pebbles and the stones he used for the fireplace where shining bright.
+As Tama Rereti gazed into the final dance of the flames of his fire, he noticed that all the pebbles and stones he used in the fireplace stayed luminescent.

 Suddenly this gave him an idea.
-He loaded as many of the shining stones and pebbles into his canoe as it would hold and pushed off into the lake.
-He asked himself, “What if, instead of going back home through the lake I will sail onto the great river from the sky?”
+He loaded as many of these shining stones and pebbles into his canoe as it would hold and pushed off into the lake.
+He kept thinking, “What if, instead of going back home through the lake I will sail onto the great river from the sky?”
 Tama Rereti sailed towards the river and guided his canoe carefully into the entrance just as the sun slipped below the horizon and darkness descended on the Earth.
 The current of the river was strong and the canoe moved along at a steady pace.